Archbishop of York 'shocked' by threat to northern museums

 Dr Sentamu said individuals deserved access to "decent services regardless of where they lived".

-He said, as a York resident, he knew the National Railway Museum was one of the leading attractions in the country.'Great poverty'
+He said, as a York resident, he knew the National Railway Museum was one of the leading attractions in the country.

 The museums in Bradford and Manchester were also "thriving attractions", he added.